John Kaempf

 • Named one of the “Best Lawyers in America” in Civil Litigation Defense from 2011-present

-• Kaempf Law Firm, PC has been selected as one of “the Best Law Firms in Oregon” by U.S. News & World Report since 2014
+• Kaempf Law Firm, PC has been honored as one of “the Best Law Firms in Oregon” by U.S. News & World Report since 2014.

-• Selected to “Oregon Super Lawyers” from 2006-present, every year the award has been given, which is granted to only the top 5% of attorneys
+• John has been selected to “Oregon Super Lawyers” from 2006-present, every year the award has been given.
+It is granted to only the top 5% of attorneys.

 • Since 2019, John has been awarded the highest possible distinction in the Martindale-Hubbell AV Preeminent® rating.
 It is the peer-rated honor awarded to lawyers with the highest level of legal ability and distinguished professional excellence.
-It is the highest of three awards issued by Martindale-Hubbell®, and is largely dependent on an attorney’s peer reviews from judges and other attorneys.
+It is the highest of three awards issued by Martindale-Hubbell®.
+It is largely dependent on an attorney’s peer reviews from judges and other attorneys.

 • Given the “Lifetime Achievement Award” by “America’s Top 100 Attorneys” in 2018